Pavlos Polakis: Controversies

-Polakis' personal attack on ND's candidate for the European Parliament Stelios Kymouropoulos for his appointment to the NHS as a disabled person (suffering from Spinal Muscular Atrophy) caused a reaction.

-Another area of criticism was Pavlos Polakis' dispute with journalist Yannis Kourtakis who accused of collecting funds given to his media by the Center for Disease Control and Prevention (KEELPNO).
-Journalist Yannis Kourtakis filed a lawsuit with a request to lift the MP's immunity, which was rejected.
-After the intense attack that followed from Polakis to the journalist, another lawsuit against the former minister resulted in the lifting of his immunity.

-Stance on Vaccinations
+Stance on vaccinations

-In 2021 he announced publicly that he will not get vaccinated against Covid-19.
+In 2021 he announced publicly that he will not get vaccinated against COVID-19.
 Polakis came under heavy scrutiny in June 2021, as a result of controversial social media posts shared from his accounts, where he openly criticised the safety of COVID-19 vaccines.
 The government of New Democracy called Alexis Tsipras to take a stance on the issue, whilst Facebook blocked Polakis' account for sharing conspiracy theories.
 Ultimately, Alexis Tsipras also criticised Polakis, whilst other prominent Greek politicians and journalists called his wording 'dangerous', 'irresponsible' and vaccine hesitant.
 He received a COVID-19 vaccine in early September, 2021.